 7. Use the eyebrow brush to brush your brows into place, and pluck any other unwanted hairs away.

-8. If you have any holes or empty spots, or if your eyebrows don’t grow far enough out to create a pleasing shape for your face, you can use an eyebrow pencil, or my favorite method, eye shadow and a brush to fill in (see my video tutorial for how I fill in my sparse brows with eye shadow).
+8. If you have any holes or empty spots, or if your eyebrows don’t grow far enough out to create a pleasing shape for your face, you can use an eyebrow pencil, or my favorite method, eye shadow and a brush to fill in.
 You want to use a color that is a shade lighter than your hair color or it may look too harsh.